Spring Yard Preparation: Essential Tips for North Texas Homeowners

 Live Oaks: Prune in late winter or early spring before new growth starts.
 Remove deadwood and thin crowded branches.
 Avoid cutting large limbs unless necessary, as live oaks heal slowly.

-Pecans: Prune in late winter to improve air flow and sunlight penetration.
+Pecans: Prune in late winter to improve airflow and sunlight penetration.
 Remove suckers and crossing branches.
 This helps reduce disease risk.

 Redbuds: Prune after flowering to maintain shape and remove any damaged limbs.
 Avoid heavy pruning as redbuds have a delicate structure.